threedworld-mit/tdw/Documentation/lessons/core_concepts/avatars.md

 c.communicate({"$type": "terminate"})
 ```

+## Embodied avatars

+**There are several embodied avatars in TDW; however, we don't recommend you use them.** Avatars are one of the oldest components of TDW and they've been gradually superseded.
+[There are many non-avatar embodied agents in TDW](TODO), all of which are more sophisticated than the embodied avatars.
+For more information regarding embodied avatars, read the API documentation for [`create_avatar`](../../api/command_api.md#create_avatar).

 ## A few words regarding add-ons, wrapper functions and classes

 In this document, we've referred several times to "wrapper" functions and objects.
 These bits of code "wrap" around the Command API; they *can't* do anything that you couldn't do just by sending TDW commands to the build.